xamarin/Xamarin.Auth/component/GettingStarted.md

 ### 4.2 Store the account

-Xamarin.Auth securely stores `Account` objects so that users don't always have to reauthenticate the user.
+Xamarin.Auth securely stores `Account` objects so that users don't always have to re-authenticate the user.
 The `AccountStore` class is responsible for storing `Account` information, backed by the [Keychain](https://developer.apple.com/library/ios/#documentation/security/Reference/keychainservices/Reference/reference.html)